Microchip-MPLAB-Harmony/audio_apps/apps/usb_microphone/readme.md

 _USB Configuration_

 The application uses USB Library as a "Device" stack, which will connect to a "Host".
-The USB High Speed Driver is selected to by “Full Speed” (not “High Speed”):
+The USB High Speed Driver is selected to by ï¿½Full Speedï¿½ (not ï¿½High Speedï¿½):

 ![](graphics/usb_mic_high_speed.png)

 _USB High Speed Driver Configuration_

-The USB Device Layer is configured by selecting the “usb_microphone_demo” with an endpoint buffer size of 64 (bytes).
+The USB Device Layer is configured by selecting the ï¿½usb_microphone_demoï¿½ with an endpoint buffer size of 64 (bytes).
 The

 Audio Function Driver is configured for 5 USB endpoints with a single function having 3 interfaces.
 All of these are defined for a USB Microphone device in the fullSpeedConfigurationDescriptor array variable structure (located in initialization.c under the config folder).
 This structure defines the connection to the host at 48 Khz with 16 bit stereo channel data.
 A packet queue of length APP_QUEUE_SIZE (set to 2) is used for playback data.
 The maximum USB packets size is set to 16 samples * 2 channels per sample * 2 bytes per channel= 64 bytes, which gives a 1ms stereo sample packet size at 16Khz (the standard data frame length at this rate), thus the buffer size needs to be of the same size.